Surf’s Up in Luquillo with Surfing Puerto Rico

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at Surfing Puerto Rico were kind enough to offer us our lessons for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.

-Lessons last 2 hours and cost $60 per person (or $50 per person if you book a group of 8 or more).
+Lessons last 2 hours and price depends on # of people in group.
 Booking your lesson (and paying for it) should be done online through their web site.
+Book Now

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-Lessons are offered Monday through Saturday, at 9am, 12noon, and 3pm.
+Lessons are offered Monday through Saturday, at 9:30am and 1:30pm.
 They ask that you check-in at their truck 30 minutes before your scheduled lesson.
 Lessons are offered rain or shine (unless there is lightning).

 The minimum age for lessons is 8 years old, but they may be flexible with that.